faikaf/NGO_Academy_website/README.md

 ## 📌 About the Project

-**Elevate Academy** is a nonprofit organization committed to transforming the lives of children in rural communities by providing access to **education, skill development, and mentorship programs**.
+**A WEBSITE FOR AN NGO Elevate Academy**Detailed information on the NGO's mission and objectives.
 This website serves as an online platform to share our mission, engage volunteers, and encourage donations.

 ---